heroinhero/reddittablegen/README.md

 # reddittablegen
-Converts CSV datasets to Reddit table markup
+Converts CSV datasets(such as those found on basketball-reference.com) to Reddit table markup

 Simple project built using angularjs.